nelsonfigueroa/nelson.cloud/content/posts/2024-05-16-calendly-spam.md

 <img src="/calendly-spam/scheduling-appointment.webp" alt="The process of scheduling an appointment on Calendly" width="720" height="422" style="max-width: 100%; height: auto; aspect-ratio: 2706 / 1588;" loading="lazy" decoding="async">

-As I went through the process of scheduling and appointment I was keeping track of all the `GET` requests and their payloads (I chose not to show those here to get to the good stuff sooner).
+As I went through the process of scheduling an appointment I was keeping track of all the `GET` requests and their payloads (I chose not to show those here to get to the good stuff sooner).
 The final request that actually created an appointment was a `POST` request to `https://calendly.com/api/booking/invitees`.
 This is the payload of that request:

 ```json
 {